Mateo Kovačić

-Kovačić began his professional career with Dinamo Zagreb at the age of 16, with whom he won two consecutive league titles, before joining Inter Milan in 2013.
-After the 2014–15 season, he moved to Real Madrid, where he won the 2015–16, 2016–17 and 2017–18 Champions Leagues.
-He joined Chelsea on one-year loan in 2018, signing permanently for the London club at the end of the season.
-With Chelsea, Kovačić won the 2018–19 Europa League and the 2020–21 Champions League, as well as the Chelsea Player of the Year after the 2019–20 season.
+Kovačić began his professional career with Dinamo Zagreb at the age of 16, with whom he won two consecutive Prva HNL titles, before joining Inter Milan in 2013.
+In 2015, he moved to Real Madrid, where he won nine trophies, including three UEFA Champions League titles between 2016 and 2018.
+He subsequently joined Chelsea, where he won the UEFA Europa League, a fourth Champions League title, the UEFA Super Cup and the FIFA Club World Cup, as well as being named Chelsea Player of the Year for the 2019–20 season.
+He joined Manchester City in the summer of 2023, and won the Premier League with them in his first season.

-A full Croatian international since 2013, Kovačić represented the nation at the 2014, 2018 and 2022 FIFA World Cups, as well as the UEFA Euro 2016 and 2020, reaching the final of the 2018 tournament.
-He was nicknamed Il Professore (The Professor) by the Italian sports journalists.
+Born in Austria, Kovačić played for Croatia at multiple youth levels before making his debut for the senior national team in 2013.
+He has represented the nation at the 2014, 2018 and 2022 FIFA World Cups, as well as the 2016, 2020 and 2024 UEFA European Championships, reaching the 2018 World Cup final and 2023 UEFA Nations League final.

 Club career

 Youth career

-Kovačić began playing at an early age at the local LASK Linz's academy.
-In 2007, when Kovačić was 13, he was spotted by scouts from several prominent European clubs, including Ajax, Inter Milan, Juventus and Bayern Munich, but his family opted to move to Zagreb instead, where he joined the academy of Croatian giants Dinamo Zagreb.
+Kovačić began playing at an early age at the local LASK's academy.
+In 2007, when Kovačić was 13, he was spotted by scouts from several prominent European clubs, including Ajax, Inter Milan, Juventus and Bayern Munich, but his family opted to move to Zagreb instead, where he joined the academy of Croatian club Dinamo Zagreb.

-Kovačić suffered a serious injury in 2009 in which his leg was broken, but he returned to the pitch after a lengthy recovery on 31 May 2010, appearing in the last match of the Croatian under-17 academy league, in a friendly 5–0 win against RNK Split under-17s.
+In 2009, at the age of 15, Kovačić suffered a serious injury.
+His leg was broken and he could not even stand on it for the first four months after the injury.
+After a lengthy recovery, he finally returned to the team on 31 May 2010, appearing in the last match of the Croatian under-17 academy league, in a friendly 5–0 win against RNK Split under-17s.